-Waterproof Drone Ratings – What is an IP Code?
+Waterproof Drone Ratings – What is an IP Rating?

-Waterproof drone ratings utilise the IP code.
+Waterproof ratings for drones utilise the IP code.
 The IP Code stands for International Protection Marking and is sometimes interpreted as Ingress Protection Rating.
 This is an international standard that defines a products protection level against intrusion, dust, accidental contact, and water.

 The code is published by the International Electrotechnical Commission – IEC standard 60529.

 An IP Code appears as the letters IP with two digits and an optional letter following.
 For example, the Poseidon Pro has a dust and water-proof rating of IP67.

 Many products and devices these days are advertised using statements such as “water proof” and “water resistant”.
 But how do we as a consumer know that these claims are true?
 This is where waterproof drone ratings are so important.

 The IP rating system allow buyers to make an informed purchasing decision when looking for a product that is specifically dust and water proof especially when looking for a waterproof fishing drone.

 This rating system is especially important when looking to purchase products such as fishing drones that will be subjected to wind and water.
 As you will see there are many levels of “Dust and water resistance” – to merely claim that a product is waterproof can mean very little.

 Always look for a manufacturer that is prepared to stand behind their product and note the International Ingress Protection Rating.

 Waterproof Drone Ratings – So how do we decipher these codes?